shahzadlone/lonefiles/.vim/README.md

  insert mode.
 This is done by having an autocommand that `set relativenumber` when I am in normal mode and when I enter insert mode `set norelativenumber`.

+---

+ 5) An auto command to detect any file that starts with `.bash_` or `.bash-` as a bash file, which are also hidden files.

 </p> </details>

 ---